woolimi/confetti.js/README.md

 You can call any of the following available functions:

-	confetti.start();			//call to start confetti animation (keeps going until stopped manually) confetti.start(timeout);	//call to start confetti animation with confetti timeout in milliseconds (if timeout is 0, it will keep going until stopped manually) confetti.start(timeout, amount);	//like confetti.start(timeout), but also specifies the number of confetti particles to throw (50 would be a good example) confetti.start(timeout, min, max);	//like confetti.start(timeout), but also the specifies the number of confetti particles randomly between the specified minimum and maximum amount confetti.stop();			//call to stop adding confetti
+	confetti.start();                  //starts the confetti animation (keeps going until stopped manually) confetti.start(timeout);           //starts confetti animation with confetti timeout in milliseconds (if timeout is 0, it will keep going until stopped manually) confetti.start(timeout, amount);   //like confetti.start(timeout), but also specifies the number of confetti particles to throw (50 would be a good example) confetti.start(timeout, min, max); //like confetti.start(timeout), but also the specifies the number of confetti particles randomly between the specified minimum and maximum amount confetti.stop();        //stops adding confetti
-	confetti.toggle();			//call to start or stop the confetti animation depending on whether it's already running confetti.pause();			//call to freeze confetti animation
+	confetti.toggle();      //starts or stops the confetti animation depending on whether it's already running confetti.pause();       //freezes the confetti animation
-	confetti.resume();			//call to unfreeze confetti animation
+	confetti.resume();      //unfreezes the confetti animation
-	confetti.togglePause();		//call to toggle whether the confetti animation is paused confetti.remove();			//call to stop the confetti animation and remove all confetti immediately confetti.isPaused();		//call and returns true or false depending on whether the confetti animation is paused confetti.isRunning();		//call and returns true or false depending on whether the animation is running
+	confetti.togglePause(); //toggles whether the confetti animation is paused confetti.remove();      //stops the confetti animation and remove all confetti immediately confetti.isPaused();    //returns true or false depending on whether the confetti animation is paused confetti.isRunning();   //returns true or false depending on whether the animation is running

 You can also configure these parameters:

 	confetti.maxCount = 150;     //set max confetti count
 	confetti.speed = 2;          //set the particle animation speed
 	confetti.frameInterval = 20; //the confetti animation frame interval in milliseconds confetti.alpha = 1.0;        //the alpha opacity of the confetti (between 0 and 1, where 1 is opaque and 0 is invisible)
 	confetti.gradient = false;   //whether to use gradients for the confetti particles

 For a live demo, [click here](https://feelingunlucky.today) and search something, anything :)